MrJackSpade/RG35XXP-WINE/README.md

 This script automates the installation and configuration of Wine on the RG35XX Plus, allowing you to run Windows applications and games on your device.

+## Tested
+- Fallout 1 ✅
+- Fallout 2 🐢
+- Diablo 2 ✅
+- Starcraft ✅
+- Warcraft 3 ⚠️

+> [!WARNING]
-> **Note**: This is a preview build intended for tinkerers comfortable with Wine.
+>  This is a preview build intended for tinkerers comfortable with Wine.
 Due to the complexity, it may not progress beyond this stage.
 Not everything will be plug-and-play due to Wine limitations.

+> [!NOTE]
+> 2024-12-10 updates
 >
-> 2024-12-10 updates
-> Automatic ISO mounting /mnt/sdcard/wine/isos (wine_mount_isos.sh)
+> - Automatic ISO mounting /mnt/sdcard/wine/isos (wine_mount_isos.sh)
-> Changed D root to /mnt/mmc/sdcard/wine/d
+> - Changed D root to /mnt/mmc/sdcard/wine/d
-> Fixed language (text) issues
+> - Fixed language (text) issues

 ## Features